MeloMellow/folder-sprite/readme.md

     two frontal hairs,
     two back hairs.

-Unlike the previous examples, Kai will have 2 images that form a single one to define his hair: the front hair in front of his face and the back hair behind his face and body.
+Unlike the previous examples, Kai will have 2 images that form a single one to define his hair: the front hair in front of his body(the body contaíns the head) and the back hair behind his body.

 Defining Kai with Layeredimage: